HVAC Training: Everything You Need To Know To Become An HVAC Technician

 Textbooks can be costly.
 When you buy the books from a curriculum, look for the previous edition of the HVAC textbook.
 Buying older textbooks can save you a lot of money.

 When you are self-taught, certifications act as your proof of knowledge.
 Most people will not believe you read books, and they will doubt your skills.
 Having certificates proves you are ready for the job.
+I always recommend the EPA 608 and NATE Ready To Work certifications.

 The final way to become an HVAC technician is through an apprenticeship.
 Apprenticeships are usually paid and allow you to learn HVAC by working with an experienced technician.
 Some apprenticeships split time between working in the field and the classroom.
 Other HVAC apprenticeships are 100% on the job training.